MicrosoftDocs/Devices-docs/surface-hub/surface-hub-autopilot.md

 - Surface Hub 3
 ---

-# Deploy Surface Hub 3 with Windows Autopilot & Auto-login of Teams Rooms
+# Deploy Surface Hub with Windows Autopilot & Auto-login of Teams Rooms

+## Scope

+Surface Hub support for seamless end-to-end deployment with Windows Autopilot and Auto-login of Teams Rooms is scoped only to Surface Hub devices running the Microsoft Teams Rooms on Windows platform—specifically new Surface Hub 3 devices, Surface Hub 2S devices upgraded with the Surface Hub 3 Pack compute cartridge, and Surface Hub 2S devices software-migrated to the Teams Rooms on Windows platform.

+## Background

 In the evolving landscape of digital workplaces, the efficiency of setting up and managing devices is paramount.
-Windows Autopilot represents a pivotal shift in how IT admins deploy Windows devices, offering a cloud-based solution that simplifies the entire process.
+Since it was introduced, Windows Autopilot has enabled a pivotal shift in how IT admins deploy Windows devices, offering a cloud-based solution that simplifies the entire process.
 This service dramatically reduces the traditional complexities associated with device setup, enabling organizations to get their devices ready for productive use with minimal effort.

 While Windows Autopilot has been available for years to enable streamlined deployment of individual users’ Windows PCs, a similarly streamlined deployment option for shared appliance-like devices like Surface Hub and Microsoft Teams Rooms on Windows systems has not been available – until now.

-Microsoft Teams Rooms on Windows now supports streamlined deployment via Windows Autopilot and a new Auto-login capability for Teams Rooms.
+Microsoft Teams Rooms on Windows now supports streamlined deployment via a combination of Windows Autopilot and a new Auto-login capability for Teams Rooms.
 Together, these two components offer a customers a seamless end-to-end deployment experience of Teams Rooms on Windows devices using consistent IT management interfaces – Microsoft Intune and the Teams Rooms Pro Management Portal.

 ## Prerequisites